logleads/NATM8/README.md

 ---
 ## Licence
-NAT M8 licence is based on the Logverz public licence, which allows free use of the product and only places restrictions on commercial consulting/support services and custom private development.
+NAT M8 licence is based on the Logverz public licence, which allows free use of the product and only places restrictions on custom private development.
 You may learn more about the license [here](https://docs.logverz.io/licence) and use cases. [here](https://www.logverz.io/pricing).

 ---